 The public junior college system of Alabama was established in 1963 through the efforts of Governor George C. Wallace and the Alabama Legislature.
 Enterprise was selected as the site for one of the original twelve state junior colleges.
 Area citizens and civic groups raised money for the purchase of a 100-acre campus site, donated library materials, and provided a number of scholarships— thus beginning a history of college and community cooperation for which Enterprise State Community College is noted.

-In February 2003, the Alabama State Board of Education approved the reorganization of ESJC with the Alabama Aviation Center at Ozark and the Alabama Aviation Center at Mobile of George C. Wallace College, Dothan.
-This created a new comprehensive community college which was named Enterprise State Community College (ESCC).
-The AAC in Andalusia opened fall semester of 2006, and the AAC at Albertville opened spring semester 2009.
-In December 2009, the Alabama State Board of Education approved a name change to ESCC, and approved a marketing name for the aviation programs as the Alabama Aviation Center, a unit of ESCC.
+In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Alabama Aviation College at Ozark and the Aviation Center at Mobile of George C. Wallace Community College—Dothan.
+This created a new comprehensive community college that was named Enterprise-Ozark Community College.
+The Alabama Aviation College in Andalusia opened fall semester of 2006, and the Alabama Aviation College at Albertville opened spring semester 2009.
+Aviation maintenance courses are taught at both of these sites.
+In November 2009, the Alabama State Board of Education approved a name change to Enterprise State Community College and approved a marketing name for the aviation programs as the Alabama Aviation College, a unit of Enterprise State Community College.

-- To Prepare Students for Transfer
+- To prepare students for transfer

 Enterprise State Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate’s degrees and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Enterprise State Community College.
 Specific questions regarding ESCC’s educational programs, admission requirements, financial aid, and other matters related specifically to the College should be forwarded directly to the College.